 - 28 semester hours of core art courses, including drawing and art history, as well as your choice of sculpture, photography or painting.
 Core courses also include a senior studio art seminar with an exhibit component.

-- 16 semester hours of elective courses in your studio art emphasis (sculpture, photography, painting or drawing)
+- 12 semester hours of elective courses in your studio art emphasis (art history, drawing, painting, photography or sculpture)

 The art program prepares students for graduate studies or professions in the field of fine arts.
 Many students complement the major with additional majors and minors in fields such as psychology, English, education, museum studies, communication or marketing.